dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 		- Her SD helped to recognize that there were strings that she hadn't cut  -- still a little co-dependent
 		- al-anon work
 	- Nina has a recurring person -- they represent that she needs to stand up for herself.
 	- Linda had a recurring where there was an eerie house on top of her house.
-Since **Paul's** diagnosis
+Since **Paul's** diagnosis she hasn't had it.
+		- She wrote out a poem about it that revealed something to her.
+		- "How did she not know it was there?"